 The most difficult part of a family law case for parties to navigate is that of timesharing, also known as visitation or child custody.
 It is excruciating for many parents to think of losing time with their child due to the separation of the parents and so it becomes the most difficult decision for the parties to make, as well as for judges to make.

 There is the first tier, which is called parental responsibility.
 This is who is responsible for making the major decisions regarding the raising of a child.
 In Florida, it is most common for there to be Shared Parental Responsibility of a child.
-Unless there is abuse, or other extreme factors, both parents are responsible for raising the child, making decisions about a child’s education, medical care, and general upbringing together.
+Unless there is abuse or other extreme factors, both parents are responsible for raising the child, making decisions about a child’s education, medical care, and general upbringing together.

 In some exceptional cases, there is also what is termed Sole Parental Responsibility.
 In order to give Sole Parental Responsibility to one parent, the Court must find that it would be detrimental to the child for there to be shared parenting.
-It is most often awarded in cases in which one parent has abused a child, has a history of domestic violence, or for another reason, is incapable or detrimental to the child of participating in the major decisions effecting a child.
+It is most often awarded in cases in which one parent has abused a child, has a history of domestic violence, or for another reason, is incapable or detrimental to the child of participating in the major decisions affecting a child.

 Timesharing and Visitation

 After a Court determines the Parental Responsibility for a child, the next step is to determine what the timesharing, or visitation schedule should be.
-Lately, in Florida there have been rumors and discussion about how we are a 50/50 state, or a Father’s Rights state.
+Lately, in Florida, there have been rumors and discussion about how we are a 50/50 state or a Father’s Rights state.
 This is in some ways true and in others not.

 In the last ten years, Florida’s child visitation laws have changed a lot to make the focus on child custody and timesharing based on the individual needs of the child instead of a hard and fast rule.
 The Florida courts are now required to consider what the best interest of the child is as opposed to standard visitation schedules.
 In fact, Florida doesn’t even use the term “custody”.
 It has been replaced with the term “timesharing”.